The Bankrate promise

 Finally, if you want to make some large purchases but don’t have all the cash to pay for them in full before the due date, you may also consider a credit card that doesn’t charge any interest for a specific number of months.

 In general you will need good credit, but if you can qualify for a 0 percent APR card, you can make your purchases and carry over the balance without financing fees increasing the cost.
-Capital One Quicksilver Cash Rewards Credit Card, for instance, gives you 15 months to pay off purchases, interest-free.
+The Capital One Quicksilver Cash Rewards Credit Card, for instance, gives you 15 months to pay off purchases, interest-free (0 percent intro APR on purchases for the first 15 months, then 19.99 percent to 29.99 percent variable ongoing APR).
 It also comes with a $200 cash bonus to claim after you charge $500 on purchases within the first three months of opening the account.

 The bottom line

-As you prepare for the upcoming school year, it pays to know which days you can shop for the things your child needs so you can pay nothing or a lot less in sales tax.
-No one knows when inflation will slow down.
-But, according to Bankrate’s latest economic indicator pool, many economists predict it will be worse than expected.
+As you prepare for the upcoming school year, it pays to know which days you can shop for the things your child needs so you can pay nothing (or a lot less) in sales tax.